Academic Catalog

 Faculty Development

-$200 Fund – Each faculty member receives $200 each year from the faculty development fund.
-Most faculty members use these funds to buy books or pay for professional memberships.
-To be reimbursed, the faculty member simply emails receipts in PDF format to the Provost’s Office specifying that it should be paid out of the “$200 fund.”
+$200 Fund – Each faculty member may receive a maximum of $200 each year from the faculty development fund.
+These funds are most often used to buy books or pay for professional memberships.
+To be reimbursed, the faculty member should send all receipts in PDF format via email to the Provost’s Office specifying that the amount should be paid out of the “$200 fund.”

 Travel Grants